louisgv/louisgv.github.io/_drafts/in-the-lab-i-3-lmde.md

 ```

-As one could see, I've found the perfect back-end to be Debian and the perfect front-end to be Linuxmint with Cinnamon.
+I've found the perfect back-end to be Debian and the perfect front-end to be Linuxmint with Cinnamon.
 LMDE just happen to combine these two, and `BAM` here comes a tea with:

-+ Body: Strong and Thick
++ Body: Strong and thick
 + Smell: Fresh minty smell with a kick of spice
 + Flavor: Lightly spicy.
 The fresh mint just climb up your nose from your throat
 + After-taste: Fresh and cleanse, resulted from the cinnamon